Curtis11Jackson/calendar_project/README.md

 load fixtures for Sales Reps & Clients

-posibility to login as sales rep or client
+posibility to login as sales rep or client on route /login